raspberrypilearning/packaging-your-code/en/step_2.md

 --- task ---

-Create a directory for your python **package**, this directory will hold the code for your Python module.
+Create a directory for your Python package.
+This directory will hold the code for your Python module.

-The name of this directory will also be the name of your python package, in our example this is `motivate`.
+The name of the directory will be the name of your Python package — in this example, it's `motivate`.

 ```bash
 mkdir motivate